-- Structural calculations for the floor indicating depth and centres of the precast floor beams. - The suitability and durability of walls supporting the beam and block floor.
-Recommended blocks for infilling between the beams, including compressive strength and thickness of the block.
+- Structural calculations for the floor indicating depth and centres of the precast floor beams. - The minimum specification of walls supporting the beam and block floor. - Specifications for the blocks infilling between the beams, including compressive strength and thickness of the block.